top of page

 I am looking forward to meeting you.
 Feel free to reach out and ask any questions you may have.
 I want us to meet that goal together!

-I see clients Tuesdays - Saturdays; I work in the Tigard office only.
+I see clients Tuesdays - Saturdays; I work in the Tigard office.
 I see clients over telehealth although I prefer in person sessions.
 Tuesday Telehelath.
 Wednesday, Thursday, Friday & Saturday Tigard.
-I am accepting a very limited number of clients now.
+I do not work in our Sellwood office.

 My Story: Aubry Lope (She/Her)